-I am currently a Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, and Co-Director of the University of Kent's Q-Step initiative.
+I am currently a Senior Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, and Co-Director of the University of Kent's Q-Step centre.
 I am also a member of the Exec of the Social Policy Association and the editorial board of the Journal of Poverty and Social Justice.
 For the first part of my career I was just called 'Ben Baumberg' - the 'Geiger' was added in March 2016.